KIRKLAND M&A UPDATE | 2

 regimes in foreign countries often differ significantly

 from those applicable to a U.S. target.
-U.S. buyers
+U.S.

 pursuing unsolicited offers outside the domestic market are well-advised to understand the legal, cultural